 While there’s nothing much one can do about an accident beyond his/her control, there much to be done in cases where negligence results in serious injuries or death.
 Most personal injury lawsuits are based on negligence, and if it’s established that another party was reckless or negligent in their actions before the accident, they can be sued for compensation.
-Our League City construction accident lawyers can help you file, investigate, evaluate, and present your case for compensation to the insurance company or jury.
+Our Cypress construction accident lawyers can help you file, investigate, evaluate, and present your case for compensation to the insurance company or jury.
 Normally, our skilled attorneys hold negotiations with the defendant or their insurance company for settlement.
 But if negotiations do not result in the desired outcome, going to trial is the best way to hold negligent parties accountable.

 While construction accidents occur under different circumstances, they are typically the same.
 Some of the most common types of accidents associated with development sites include:

 After an accident, it’s important that you have your case investigated immediately.
 A Cypress attorney can help you determine liability and how the construction accident occurred.
 For this reason, you should contact one as soon as possible, before the statute of limitations lapses.